gogins/csound-extended/playpen/README.md

 2. [GTK 3](https://www.gtk.org/docs/installations/), note that GTK 4 is now
     the current version but it is the previous version, GTK 3, that is used here.
 4.  _WebKit2 4.0 development libraries_; on Ubuntu Linux this is done by
-    executing `sudo apt install libwebkit2gtk-4.0-37` or a compatible version.
+    executing `sudo apt install libwebkit2gtk-4.0-37` and `libwebkit2gtk-4.0-dev` or compatible versions.
+4   _Gtk SourceView_; on Ubuntu Linux this is done by executing `sudo apt install
+    libgtksourceview-4-dev`.
 5.  _WebKit2 GNU introspection libraries_; on Ubuntu Linux this
     is done by executing `sudo apt install gir1.2-webkit2-4.0`.
 6. [Glade](https://wiki.gnome.org/Apps/Glade).
 For Ubuntu Linux, execute